raashibv18/ROS2-WORKSHOP/README.md

 <p align="center"> <img src="https://github.com/raashibv18/ROS2-WORKSHOP/blob/main/images%20ROS/git4.jpg">

 # Synopsis
-* At the end of the workshop participants were able to
+At the conclusion of the workshop, participants achieved the following skills:

- - Efficiently navigate and handle file operations in the Linux terminal
+*Proficiently navigating and performing file operations in the Linux terminal.

- - Efficiently manage packages in ROS2
- - Control bots in ROS2 and VS code
+*Managing packages in ROS2 with ease and efficiency.

- - Efficiently simulate bots using gazebo
- - Map environments using RViz
- - Automate bots in simulation using ROS2
+*Controlling robots using ROS2 and Visual Studio Code.

+*Simulating robots effectively within the Gazebo environment.

+*Creating and visualizing environment maps using RViz.

+*Automating robot operations in simulation through ROS2.

+*Troubleshooting and debugging common issues in ROS2 workflows.

+*Gaining hands-on experience in integrating various ROS2 tools for seamless robotic development.